fhars/dcos16/readme.md

 <a href="http://0x10c.com/doc/dcpu-16.txt">DCPU16 processor</a> manages up to 16
 cooperative processes with a very simple round robin scheduler.

+The source is split over several files, the script build_sources.sh concatenates them to files that can be assembled with most assemblers.
+It has mostly been tested wth dcpustudio.

 New processes are started with the ```JSR fork``` call described below.
 Every process is reponsible for not writing over the other processes memory and to call ```JSR yield``` at appropriate times to